valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 ## New Features

 * **Performance improvements**

 Significant performance improvements when retrieving tasks and cases, smaller performance improvements everywhere else.

 * **Improved logging for developers**

-This release includes an internal improvement to how Valtimo logs request and response data.\
+This release includes an internal improvement to how Valtimo logs request and response data.
 When working with JSON-based integrations, log entries are now automatically formatted to be easier to read.

 * **Improved Notificaties API logging**

 When an abonnement cannot be registered or updated with the Notificaties API, additional information is provided on what went wrong.

-* **OpenZaak-plugin updates**
+* **Zaken-API plugin updates**

-The OpenZaak-plugin is now updated with the new action allowing to remove the Zaak-role once the role is no longer available
+An action was added to the Zaken-API plugin, allowing to delete a Zaak-role.

 * **Interactive table widget**

 The Case widgets now have a new widget type provided out of the box: Interactive table.
 This allows defining actions such as redirecting to a link on row click or via a button in a table toolbar.

 ## Enhancements

 *   **Updated dependencies to improve application security**